blueteam0ps/AllthingsTimesketch/README.md

 4. You should have Timesketch and Log2timeline pre-installed on the same host as your Node-RED installation.
 This has been tested using TS and L2T's docker versions.

 How to install the workflow?
-1. Download the workflow JSON
+1. Download the workflow JSON and Import it using the Node-RED GUI. https://github.com/blueteam0ps/AllthingsTimesketch/blob/master/NR_DFIRFlow.json
-https://github.com/blueteam0ps/AllthingsTimesketch/blob/master/NR_DFIRFlow.json

 2. Update the "Timesketch CLI Params" with you TS credentials